Installation

 with iPDK

 OpenAccess can be used on Windows straight away.
 But some designs require extensions of OpenAccess. e.g. PyCell is a common extension plugin for OpenAccess used in many iPDKs.
 PyCell has been tested to work with the LayoutEditor, but a proper installation is critical.
 The support of PyCell has to be enabled in the setup of the LayoutEditor.
-For a reliable, productive use of PyCell we recommend using Linux.
+For a reliable, productive use of PyCell we strongly recommend using Linux for any CAD tool you use.

 PyCell

-Download the latest PyCell package from the website of Synopsys and install it at the default location.
+Is mentioned before we do NOT recommend using PyCell on Windows for any productive use as not all OA/Python versions combination are available on Windows and in general OA has limitations on Windows.
+In case you want to use it anyway, please download the PyCell package for OpenAccess 22.50 from the website of Synopsys and install it at the default location.
 There may be packages for different Python versions.
-The packages for Python 2.6 (name py26 by Synopsys) were tested and work fine.
+The packages for Python 2.6 (name py26 by Synopsys) and OpenAccess 22.50 were tested and work fine.
 The environment setting needs to be adjusted.
 The PyCell installer can do the required modifications.
 If you installed an updated version or have two packages installed, make sure that the environment setting only points to the single PyCell package you want to use.

 Once PyCell is installed and activated in the LayoutEditor, the "About OpenAccess" dialog within the LayoutEditor must point to the OpenAccess libraries shipped with PyCell: